A novel Cosmic Filament catalogue from SDSS data

 The second metric we use to compare the catalogues is the distance between galaxies and their closest filament.
 As explained in \Cref{ss:distance}, this quantity is mainly determined by the physical width of the filaments and the error in their detected positions.

 We compute the distribution of these distances and obtain the average for each redshift slice.
 The comparison of average distances can be seen in \Cref{f:yccdist}.
 Our catalogue produces lower distances between galaxies and filaments for $z<0.45$. \YCC{} presents a sharp decrease at redshift $z\approx0.45$, corresponding to the transition from LOWZ data to CMASS data.
-As we will explore in \Cref{s:iso}, this is mainly driven by artefacts at high latitudes, where the flat sky approach is less accurate.
+As we explore in \Cref{s:iso}, this is mainly driven by artefacts at high latitudes, where the flat sky approach is less accurate.
 We observe a smoother curve with less dispersion in our catalogue, corresponding to more consistent detections across redshifts.

 Additionally, we can compare the average distances between filaments and galaxies with the estimated uncertainties for the centre of the filaments.
-These two quantities are comparable for \YCC{}, whereas in our Catalogue A the uncertainty is lower by approximately a factor $2$.
-This means that, in our case, the dispersion in distances is not dominated by the uncertainty in the location of filament centres, although this effect can not be neglected.
+These two quantities are comparable for \YCC{}, whereas in our Catalogue A the uncertainty is lower by a factor of approximately two.
+This means that, in our case, the dispersion in distances is not dominated by the uncertainty in the location of filament centres, although this effect cannot be neglected.